-The 2019 U.S. News and World Report once again ranked the Mediterranean Diet as the healthiest diet in the world, citing benefits like weight loss, heart and brain health, cancer prevention, and warding off chronic disease.
-It includes healthy fats like extra virgin olive oil, legumes, lean proteins, vegetables, and (hallelujah!!) pasta.
-It’s really less of a diet than it is a lifestyle, since staying physically active and gathering together with people you care about are key components of the plan.
+The 2022 U.S. News and World Report once again ranked the Mediterranean Diet as the healthiest diet in the world, citing benefits like weight loss, heart and brain health, cancer prevention, and warding off chronic disease.
+It includes healthy fats like extra virgin olive oil, legumes, lean proteins, vegetables, and (hallelujah!!), pasta.
+It’s really less of a diet than it is a lifestyle, since staying physically active and gathering with people you care about are key components of the plan.

-One of my favorite aspects of the Mediterranean diet is that it doesn’t ban entire food groups which, for a food lover like me, is a balanced way to stay healthy without sacrificing a single ounce of my enjoyment in life.
-Pasta is meant to be enjoyed, in reasonable quantities, and it’s the perfect blank slate to get creative in the kitchen and incorporate all kinds of colorful, healthy, and seasonal ingredients.
-I’m loving teaming up with Barilla, our sponsor for this post, since the brand is built on the tenets of the Mediterranean diet.
-Their pasta is made with just a few wholesome ingredients, and it’s all about the joy of cooking and eating nutritious meals with the people we love most.
-After all, can you imagine anything better than a table filled with pasta dishes, wine, and surrounded by friends and family?
-Me either, and really, this is what I think of when I look back on my favorite moments from my travels in Italy.
+One of my favorite aspects of the Mediterranean diet is that it doesn’t ban entire food groups.
+Because for a food lover like me, I’m all about staying healthy without sacrificing a single ounce of my enjoyment in life.
+And pasta is meant to be enjoyed!
+It’s perfectly OK in reasonable quantities, and it’s the ideal blank slate to get creative in the kitchen and incorporate all kinds of colorful, healthy, and seasonal ingredients.

-In honor of May being Mediterranean Diet Month, I created this Spaghetti with Garlicky Shrimp, Asparagus, & Tomatoes featuring exactly those delicious and wholesome ingredients that the diet is built on.
-It was actually a cinch to come up with it using Barilla’s genius Italian Pasta Recipe Builder – hop on over and choose your favorite ingredients from the chart, and you’ve got yourself a Mediterranean-style recipe for 500 calories or less per serving.
-And the flavor combinations are nearly endless.
-This particular recipe is perfect for summer entertaining — it’s light but so satisfying, and feels a little bit elevated even though it comes together 20 minutes.
+I created this spaghetti with shrimp recipe with the Mediterranean Diet in mind, as it features exactly those delicious and wholesome ingredients that the diet is built on.
+This particular recipe is perfect for summer entertaining, too.
+It’s light but so satisfying, and feels a little bit elevated even though it comes together 20 minutes.
 It’s one of those “set it in the middle of the table and watch your friends dive in” kind of dinners, served family-style with a good bottle of crisp white wine.

 - 1 box Barilla Whole Grain Spaghetti